 GAWR is known as your Gross Axle Weight Rating.
 Do not confuse this with GVWR from earlier.
 Your GAWR is the total weight each axle can hold.
 With that, let’s talk about the different types of frames and what ideal situation they are for:

 The aluminum frames are known as the preferred choice for many reasons.
-The aluminum pontoon boat trailers are lighter than steel, which helps with the overall fuel economy during travel.
+The aluminum pontoon boat trailers are lighter than steel, helping with the overall fuel economy during travel.
 It is also known as the best for coastal waters because of its chemical composition.

 More costly than aluminum is galvanized steel.
-Galvanized steel is simply much stronger than aluminum.
+Galvanized steel is much stronger than aluminum.
 However, galvanized steel does rust much quicker than aluminum.
 Galvanized means that it has a coat of zinc.
-And, you can get the steel ‘hot-dipped’, which means it is coated with a galvanized solution.
+You can get the steel ‘hot-dipped,’ which means it is coated with a galvanized solution.

 Painted steel is known as the best option for freshwater.
 The aesthetics are nice-looking, especially if you plan to match the steel with your pontoon.